-The real secret why we separated WordPress comments from post content, is to deal with our Google Panda penalties.
+The real secret why we separated WordPress comments from post content, is to deal with our Google penalties.
 While our site gets millions of spam comments every year, many comments slip through the spam filters and moderation efforts.
-The more I analyse our content to fix the Google penalties, the more I realize that hundreds of these poor WordPress comments are an important cause affecting several of these pages.
+The more I analyze our content to fix the Google penalties, the more I realize that hundreds of these poor WordPress comments are an important cause affecting several of these pages.

 While I told you how to open WordPress pop-up comments, it turns out that showing WordPress comments on new pages is even better in a lot of different ways.
 Here is how hosting WordPress comments on new pages can help you fight Google penalties.

-Separate user generated content
+Separate user-generated content

 WordPress comments are generated by website readers, and more commonly spam bots which managed to escape your comment moderators and antispam plug-ins.